mda-mrsl/PV-BSXmit/README.md

 # Acknowledgements
-This work was supported by funding from the National Cancer Institute of the National Institutes of Health (R21CA280799, T32CA196561) and the shared instrumentation grant (S10OD027038).The content is solely the responsibility of the creators and does not necessarily represent the official views of the sponsors.
+This work was supported by funding from the National Cancer Institute of the National Institutes of Health (R21CA280799, T32CA196561) and the shared instrumentation grant (S10OD027038).
+The content is solely the responsibility of the creators and does not necessarily represent the official views of the sponsors.